 Drain A Cold-Water Storage Tank

-To drain down, you will need to turn off the mains water supply this can usually be found under your kitchen.
+To drain down, you will need to turn off the mains water supply which can usually be found under your kitchen.

 - In your downstairs toilet.